 How often is the safe stocks list updated?

-Rankings refresh daily.
-Stability scores are based on trailing volatility data and update continuously.
-A stock that experiences a sudden increase in volatility (perhaps from an earnings miss or negative news) will see its stability score decline and may rotate off this list.
+Rankings refresh daily. low volatility scores are based on trailing volatility data and update continuously.
+A stock that experiences a sudden increase in volatility (perhaps from an earnings miss or negative news) will see its low volatility score decline and may rotate off this list.

 Important Disclaimer